-I was born in Islington but moved when I was small to Clacton On Sea where I grew up.
+Born in Islington, London, I moved and grew up in Clacton-On-Sea.
 Simon and I met as students, aged 19, and then lived in Amsterdam for 8 years prior to moving to Herefordshire.
-We chose Ross-On-Wye to move to upon our return to the UK because I had such fond childhood memories of camping holidays amidst the beautiful countryside, pretty villages and sheep, so a part of me grew up here too!
+We chose Ross-On-Wye for our return to the UK because I had such fond childhood memories of camping holidays amidst the beautiful countryside, pretty villages and sheep, so a part of me grew up here too!

 I love all our hand blown clear glass shades, so my favourite piece would have to be a cluster pendant.
 We have made some bespoke designs like this for people and I love them.
 My particular favourite went into a large custom made glass cluster chandelier for double height barn conversion - they really are the perfect lighting solution for a double height drop as you have interest on every level.

 My favourite piece ever was a beautiful Osler chandelier that I requested for home as soon as it arrived in the shop.
 Simon sold it early the next morning and I never saw it again.
 I still miss it!

 Love both!
 Hard choice and I would not want to live without either!
 However, if you are forcing me to make the choice I’m going to have to say cheese.

 I’ve only ever tried one cheese I don’t like and that’s Edam, but a favourite is tricky as I love so many.
 I’ll have to go with our local Stinking Bishop, made at Laurel Farm, Dymock about 20mins from here.
 However, I couldn’t live without good old cheddar either.
 Cheddar is to cheese as chicken is to meat!
 Hmm, does that only make sense to me?
 Cheddar is my comfort cheese.
 Cheddar and Branston pickle sandwiches featured in every single one of my school diary entries throughout primary school, much to my mum’s chagrin as she thought school would think that’s all she ever fed me.